elm-messenger/messenger-docs/docs/component/user.md

 Users can decide the z-index dynamically based on data or environment in the `view` function.
 Take the previous issue for example, the requirement can be implemented by adding a new value `order` in `data` which determines the z-index.

-The source code in this part can be found [here](https://github.com/linsyking/messenger-examples/tree/main/layers).

 ## Parent Interfaces

 In some situations, the parent of components may need to operate on them directly, without message passing, to avoid unnecessary redundancy and latency.
 For example, deleting a component or accessing its position.